Skip to main content

 First off, we know this can be frustrating.
 We sincerely apologize for the inconvenience.

-When you block websites or "Safari" using Roots, it can lead to private browsing being disabled.
+When you block websites or Safari using Roots, it may cause "Private Browsing" to be disabled on iOS 18 or earlier.
 This is due to a limitation with the "Apple Screen Time API".

 Without private browsing disabled, your website limits may not work, so Apple may disable it by default.

-Unfortunately there is not a good workaround for this.
-If you just use private browsing, we recommend removing websites and "Safari" from your Roots blocking. 🙁
+Unfortunately, there isn’t a reliable workaround for this.
+If you primarily use "Private Browsing", we recommend removing websites and Safari from your Roots blocking or updating to the latest version of iOS (26 or later).

-Also, just a heads-up: If "Block Adult Content" is turned on, it will automatically disable "Private Browsing" in Safari.
+Also, just a heads-up: If "Block Adult Content" is turned on, it will automatically disable "Private Browsing" in Safari on iOS 18 or earlier.

 To check if "Block Adult Content" is turned "ON": Go to "Roots > Blocking > Blocking Settings (top of the screen) > Block Adult Content" (under “Make Roots Bulletproof”).